joakimunge/denoliver/README.md

 ---

-__Denoliver__ is a small, simple, no config static file server with live reloading written in TypeScript for Deno intended for prototyping and quick projects.
+__Denoliver__ is a small, simple, no config static file server with live reloading written in TypeScript for Deno intended for prototyping and Single Page Applications.

 _**This project can not be run on Node.js**_